pschaus/book_lepl1402/source/part3.rst

-Space Complexity
+Space complexity
 ===================

-Aside from the time, the memory is also a scarce resource that is worse analyzing for an algorithm.
+Aside from the time, the memory is also a scarce resource that is worth analyzing for an algorithm.
-The *space complexity* of an algorithm quantifies the amount of space or memory taken by an algorithm to run as a function of the length of the input.
+The *space complexity* of an algorithm quantifies the amount of space or memory taken by an algorithm to run, expressed as a function of the length of the input.
-Since this notion of space is subject to interpretation, let us separate it in two less ambiguous definitions.
+Since this notion of "space" is subject to interpretation, let us separate it into two less ambiguous definitions.

 * The *auxiliary space* is the extra space or the temporary space used by the algorithm during its execution.